geoserver/geoserver/doc/en/user/source/extensions/geofence-server/gui.rst

 The read and write filters text areas as well as the style palette in the layer details tab are disabled when the layer group is being configured.

+When a LayerGroup is request the contained resource will be handled in the following way:

-If an allowed area WKT is specified it will be applied to all contained layers.
+* a limit applied to the layer groups (allowed area or grant type) will be applied to all the contained layers.
+* if the access rule a contained layer is denying the access to the layer for the user requesting group, the layer will not be present in the output.
+* if the access rule of the layer has limits on its own, they will be merged in a restrictive way (intersection) with the one of the layer group if both the limits have been defined for the same role.
+* if the access rule of the layer has limits on its own, they will be merged in a permissive way (union) with the one of the layer group if both the limits have been defined for the different roles.

-When a layer contained in a layer group is directly accessed in the context of a WMS request, the following rules apply:
+When a layer contained in one or more layer group is directly accessed in the context of a WMS request, the following rules apply:

-* If the layer group has mode **SINGLE**, the access rule of the layer being requested will be applied.
+* If any of the layer groups containing the requested resource has mode **SINGLE** no limits eventually defined for any of the layer groups will be applied.

-* If the layer group has mode **OPAQUE**, the layer will not be visible.
+* If all the layer groups containing the requested resource have mode **OPAQUE**, the layer will not be visible.

-* If the layer group has another mode, different from **SINGLE** and **OPAQUE**, the layer group access rule will be applied.

-When a layer belongs to more then one layer group, the less restrictive rule is applied.
-If the containing layer groups have all a **LIMIT** grant type:

-* If at least one layer group has no allowed area defined, then no geometry filter is applied to the contained layer.

-* If all the containing layer group have an allowed area defined, then the spatial filter will apply a geometry that is the result of the union of all the allowed areas.
+* If all the layer groups containing the resource has mode different from **SINGLE** and **OPAQUE**, the layer groups limits will be applied and merged with the one defined for the resource if present.
+For each layer group, the limits will be merged in a restrictive way with the ones defined for the resource if the rule was defined for the same role.
+On the contrary the limits will be merged with an enlargement logic, if coming from rules defined for different roles.